From the horse’s mouth

 Other useful items

-- Towels - lightweight camping ones will both dry and pack more easily
+- Towel - camping one will both dry and pack more easily

 - Headtorch or small torch for moving around camp at night - bring spare batteries and bulbs